Klonopin and Alcohol Interactions

-Klonopin is considered an anticonvulsant or antiepileptic drug, which belongs to a class of medications called benzodiazepines (also called benzos, BZD, or BDZ).
+Klonopin is considered an anticonvulsant or antiepileptic drug.
+These belong to a class of medications called benzodiazepines.
 These drugs affect the brain’s neurotransmitters, which are the chemicals that the nerves release to communicate.

 Other common benzodiazepines include the following: